 1. What it has to offer

-You must find out whether people will buy the product or service you intend offering.
-Have a good look at any competition you will come up against and ensure that the market you will be working in will be big enough to sustain your ongoing profitability.
+You must find out whether people will buy the product or service you intend to offer.
+Have a good look at any competition you will come up against and ensure that the market you’ll be working in will be big enough to sustain your ongoing profitability.

 2. How much it will cost

 The amount of financing you need will depend on the type of business you intend pursuing.
-It is often best if you start small and allow your business to force any growth in its own right.
+It’s often best if you start small and allow your business to force any growth in its own right.

 3. Market research

-There are two types of market research for you to undertake.
-Primary research will involve doing survey work, interviews of likely customers and taking to other businesses to ascertain the level of support you business would be likely to receive once you’ve got it up and running.
+There are two types of market research for you to undertake: primary and secondary.
+Primary research will involve doing survey work, interviews of likely customers and taking to other businesses to ascertain the level of support your business would be likely to receive once you’ve got it up and running.
 Secondary research is what you do when you look into what others have already done such as that found in trade publications and government statistics.